vikkkrant/TaskMate/README.md

 - Users is able to add new tasks with a simple form that includes fields for task description, deadline.
 - The user can edit and delete existing tasks.
+- Tasks are sorted according to their deadline